Best Ski Backpacks of 2024/25

 All this comfort and peace-of-mind comes at a cost: at nearly 4 lbs (3.88 for a Women’s XS/S, and 4.12 lbs for a Men’s M/L), the Kamber/Kresta series is not lightweight.

-New for 2022 is the Kamber 16/Kresta 16, a smaller size for folks who want a lighter pack.
+The Kamber 20/Kresta 20 is also available as a smaller size for folks who want a lighter pack.
 Unfortunately, the 32L and 42L, two capacities that were previously available, are no longer on Osprey website, though you may be able to find them at third-party stores.

 The Osprey Kresta pack served me well over the years and can fit a variety of backcountry users well.
 My favorite feature?
 The All Mighty Guarantee means Osprey will repair any damage or defect, free of charge, and regardless of when you bought it.